 Core Courses (9 Credits)

 EDS 743: Behavioral Assessment, Management, and Change.
 3 hours, 3 credits.
-The study of applied behavior analysis (A.B.A.) theories and techniques for individualized academic, daily life, and social/behavioral interventions with at-risk, culturally and linguistically diverse, and/or special needs children and adults across the lifespan.
+The study of Applied Behavior Analysis (ABA) theories and techniques for individualized academic, daily life, and social/behavioral interventions with at-risk, culturally and linguistically diverse, and/or special needs children and adults across the lifespan.
 Specific applications of applied behavior analysis techniques for behavior management in home, school, and community settings.
-PREREQ: EDS 701 or permission of the advisor
+PREREQ: EDS 701 or permission of the adviser.

 EDS 704: Curriculum and Instructional Practices for Culturally and Linguistically Diverse Young Children with Special Needs.
 3 hours, 3 credits.
 Curriculum and instructional practices appropriate for young children with special needs, including: curriculum standards, designing learning environments, developing effective strategies for teaching readiness and content area skills, developing social skill programs, collaborative teaching techniques, and using informal checklists in the development of appropriate IFSP./IEP goals and objectives.
 Emphasis will be placed on the impact of cultural and linguistic diversity on program planning and skill acquisition.
 Use of technology for instruction and monitoring student progress will be incorporated throughout the course.
 (15 hours practicum teaching required.)
 PREREQ: EDS 703; COREQ: EDS 705.